 Typical Breakfast offering: Coffee, Yogurt, fruit, cereal, eggs, cheese, bread, gluten free bread, croissants, fried potatoes.

-Typical Dinner: We cook up some French classics in addition to straight up healthy meals you might be more familiar with - there will always be more food than you can eat, which means midnight leftovers in the fridge.
+Typical Dinner: We cook up some French classics in addition to straight up healthy meals you might be more familiar with.
 You will get plenty of power packed foods no matter your dietary restrictions.
 Desserts are served after meals.
-Complimentary wine (aka French water) is served with dinner as well.
-Something you want but don’t see?
-Other than Mexican food and peanut butter, we can grab it for you at the store.
-Just put it on the list!
+Complimentary wine (aka French water) and beer are included with dinner as well.

 What are the additional costs?